 The College's finance department will pursue payment for any long-outstanding fines.
 Users must pay fees in order to pay registration fees for future terms or to receive their diploma, degree or certificate from the College.

 To check your account for library due dates & fines, go to My Library Account.
-A Student/Employee number and PIN number is required.
-PIN numbers can be requested from any campus library.
+Use your Sheridan credentials to sign in.

 Yes.
 To extend the loan period on an item, borrowers may request a renewal.
-You can renew an item by phoning or visiting your campus library, or you can renew online through My Library Account.
+You can renew an item by phoning or visiting your campus library, or you can renew online through Page 1+.

 Renewal periods vary by type of item: